Mauro Icardi: Personal life

-Icardi is married to Argentine media personality Wanda Nara.
+Icardi married Argentine media personality Wanda Nara.
 Nara was married to Icardi's former Sampdoria teammate Maxi López, but the couple split after her relationship with Icardi was exposed.
 She and López began divorce proceedings in December 2013.
 Nara and Icardi subsequently married on 27 May 2014, not long after the divorce was finalised, at a small ceremony in Buenos Aires.
 They have two daughters, Francesca, born on 19 January 2015, and Isabella, born on 27 October 2016.
+Both were born in Milan.

 The marriage to Wanda provoked animosity against Icardi in Argentina, making him a target of rumors and unsubstantiated claims by Argentinian tabloids.
 It has been argued that the generalized hatred against him has been an important factor against his being called to the national team, and even prospective calls have been heavily criticized by figures such as the late Diego Maradona, who had entangled in bitter exchanges with Icardi on Twitter as a result of his marriage to Nara.
 During an April 2014 Serie A match between Sampdoria and Inter, López notably refused to shake Icardi's hand, leading the press to dub the game the "Wanda derby".
 Two years later, López repeated the story by again refusing to shake Icardi's hand during a Serie A match against Torino.

-Icardi is of partial Italian origin through his paternal ancestors named Icardi from Piedmont and Da Mezan from Venice.
-He has an Italian passport.
 He features on the cover of the Italian version of EA Sports' FIFA 16, alongside global cover star and compatriot Lionel Messi.
 On 6 December 2015, Icardi was robbed of his £29,000 Hublot watch after Inter's 1–0 win over Genoa.

 On 11 October 2016, Icardi released his autobiography called Sempre Avanti (Always Forward) published by Sperling & Kupfer.
 The book caused controversy as Icardi had described an incident which offended certain Inter fans, leading to a banner being displayed calling for Icardi to leave the club.
 He was fined by the club and was forced to remove such content from the book.

+In October 2021, Icardi was publicly accused by his wife Nara of having an affair with María Eugenia Suárez (known as China Suárez), following her discovery of messages between the pair on his phone.
+After years of an on-again, off-again relationship, Nara announced their separation on 10 July 2024.
+In January 2025, Icardi went public with his relationship with China Suárez.
+In the same month, he accused Nara of having had an affair with his former Inter Milan teammate Keita Baldé in January 2023.